 Waze is a community-based navigation app offering turn-by-turn directions, real-time traffic updates, and gas prices.
 However, Waze is not the best commercial vehicle and truck routing option.

 Waze does not account for the size and weight of commercial vehicles when calculating routes.
 As a result, trucks often get stuck on narrow roads or take detours that add significant time to their journey.

 Waze has no feature that allows users to enter delivery times or appointment windows.
 This can make it difficult for truckers to plan their last-mile delivery routes and ensure they arrive on time.

-And if drivers need to make dozens of stops, Waze, Google Maps, or any other consumer-grade navigation app will not be able to provide an optimized route.
+And if drivers need to make dozens of stops, Waze, Google Maps, or any other consumer-grade navigation app cannot provide an optimized route.

 From a business standpoint, Waze does not provide insight into driver behavior or analytics.
-This information is important for fleet managers who need to identify risky behavior, optimize routes, and improve driver safety.
+This information is essential for fleet managers who must identify risky behavior, optimize routes, and improve driver safety.

 For commercial routing, you need a route optimization platform like Route4Me.

 To plan a delivery route, there are many variables fleet managers need to consider: